-Spam comments is a big issue in WordPress.
-It can be avoided by using a plugin such as Akismet which comes pre-installed with WordPress.
+Spam comments are a big issue in WordPress.
+You can moderate them using a plugin such as Akismet, which comes pre-installed with WordPress.
 To delete all spam comments from the table, go ahead and run the following command.

 DELETE FROM wp_comments WHERE comment_approved = 'spam';

-You might want to get rid of old tags especially when they are not used anymore.
-Tags are accumulated over the time and the easiest way to get rid of them is to run the following SQL query.
-This query deletes all the tags which are not in use by any post.
+You might want to get rid of old tags, especially when they are not in use anymore.
+Tags are accumulated over time and the easiest way to delete them is to run the following SQL query.
+This query deletes all the tags, which are not in use by any post.

 DELETE FROM wp_terms WHERE term_id IN (SELECT term_id FROM wp_term_taxonomy WHERE count = 0 ); DELETE FROM wp_term_taxonomy WHERE term_id not IN (SELECT term_id FROM wp_terms); DELETE FROM wp_term_relationships WHERE term_taxonomy_id not IN (SELECT term_taxonomy_id FROM wp_term_taxonomy);

 Pingbacks and trackbacks in comments can be deleted using the following command.